mooreds/docs-1/references/connectors/stripe-documentation.md

 ## get_all_customer_subscriptions

-<p>You can see a list of the customer’s active subscriptions.
+You can see a list of the customer’s active subscriptions.
 Note that the 10 most recent active subscriptions are always available by default on the customer object.
-If you need more than those 10, you can use the limit and starting_after parameters to page through additional subscriptions.</p>
+If you need more than those 10, you can use the limit and starting_after parameters to page through additional subscriptions.

 <details><summary>Parameters</summary>